neutralinojs/neutralinojs.github.io/docs/api/extensions.md

 Returns details about connected and loaded extensions.

 ### Return object (awaited):
-- `loaded`: An array of loaded extensions.
+- `loaded` String[]: An array of loaded extensions.
-- `connected`: An array of connected extensions.
+- `connected` String[]: An array of connected extensions.
 These extensions has an active WebSocket-based IPC connection with the main process.

 ```js